 Our products are fully functional and do everything required of a modern funeral process.
 They perform like a traditional coffin or casket, but because of their light weight they use up to 80% fewer trees and produce significantly less greenhouse gases than coffins and caskets made of MDF.

-Wood fibre materials are sourced from suppliers accredited by sustainable forestry programs such as PEFC or FSC and contain a mix of virgin, recovered and recycled fibre.
+Wood fibre materials are sourced from suppliers accredited by sustainable forestry programs such as PEFC and contain a mix of virgin, recovered and recycled fibre.

 LifeArt is the world’s leader in environmentally clean coffin and casket technology.